 My life often feels like this picture.
 I travel the rough road on the right while almost everyone I know travels the left.
 My road is bumpy and at times treacherous.
 There are places where there are no lines and days I don’t even know if I am on the correct side.
 Potholes appear suddenly and I swerve to miss them.
 It’s very constitution changes beneath me with no signs of warning.
 My road is worn from time and use.

 I watch as cars zoom by on the other side.
 From where I am, I am sure they can turn on cruise control.
 Their road is so well defined they can almost not think about the direction in which to go.
 I envy them as I watch.
-They have two parents in the car.
-All their children have the ideal number of chromosomes.
+All the children have the ideal number of chromosomes.
 They do not have to stop often for doctor appointments or IEPs or meltdowns.
 They can stop anywhere to eat or use the restroom.
 Everyone just hops out of the car.
 We have to wait until there is a place with food easily pureed or family restrooms.
 We have a wheelchair and diapers for a 16 year old and a feeding tube.
 Life seems easy for them and I envy the simplicity.

 My road has many diversions.
 There are stops that take time and we can’t get anywhere fast.
 Mandatory hospital stays and surgeries keep us stranded, sometimes for days.
 There is nothing smooth about the road we travel.